harry-thorpe/piggy/README.md

 switched_region_alignment_files - This is a folder containing alignments of alternative "switched" IGRs identified by Piggy.

 IGR_presence_absence.csv - An IGR presence/absence matrix with the same structure as that produced by Roary.
-The IGRs in this file are named according to the genome and gene neighbourhood of the IGR, and follow the form: Genome Gene_1 Gene_2 X, where X can be DP, CO_F, CO_R, DT (further described in Figure 1 in the preprint).
+The IGRs in this file are named according to the genome and gene neighbourhood of the IGR, and follow the form: Genome Gene_1 Gene_2 X, where X can be DP, CO_F, CO_R, DT (further described in Figure 1 in the preprint). `_+_+_` is used as a delimiter between fields.
 Gene_1 and Gene_2 are the two flanking genes for the IGR, and these may be replaced by NA if the IGR is at the edge of a contig (so only has one flanking gene).
 In this case the gene orientation information (X) will also be replaced by NA.
 The gene orientation information is as follows:
 * DP - Double Promoter   <---- IGR ----> genes are divergently transcribed.
 * DT - Double Terminator ----> IGR <---- genes are convergently transcribed.
 * CO_F - Co-oriented Forward ----> IGR ----> genes are co-oriented forward.
 * CO_R - Co-oriented Reverse <---- IGR <---- genes are co-oriented reverse.

 switched_region_divergences.csv - This contains information about the candidate "switched" IGRs identified by Piggy.
 The columns are as follows:
-* Gene - This gives information on the gene neighbourhood and IGR clusters. `_+_+_` is used as a delimiter, and the form is: Gene_1 Gene_2 IGR_1 IGR_2.
+* Gene - This gives information on the gene neighbourhood and IGR clusters. `_+_+_` is used as a delimiter between fields, and the form is: Gene_1 Gene_2 IGR_1 IGR_2.
 This means that between Gene_1 and Gene_2, there are two divergent IGRs (IGR_2 and IGR_2), present in different strains.
 If the upstream method has been used then only one gene will be present.
 * Id_1, and Id_2 - These are the names of the IGR sequences which have been aligned against each other.
 * SNPs - The number of SNPs in the alignment.
 * Sites - The number of shared sites in the alignment.